Harvard Summit for Young Leaders in China

 The Harvard Summit for Young Leaders in China (HSYLC) is an annual conference for Chinese high school students organized by the Harvard Association for US-China Relations (HAUSCR).
 The eight-day conference, conducted by Harvard College undergraduates, faculty, and prominent leaders from both nations, seeks to expose 600 Chinese high school students to liberal arts education.
-The conference includes Student Seminars led by 60 Harvard College undergraduate students, a Distinguished Speaker Series, and an entrepreneurial program organized in connection with China Thinks Big.
+The conference includes seminars led by Harvard College undergraduate students.
+In prior years, the conference included a Distinguished Speaker Series and an entrepreneurial program organized in connection with China Thinks Big.

+Currently, the conferences take place in Beijing, Shanghai, Hangzhou, and Shenzhen.
+Each site hosts about 40 Harvard College students that teach seminars and 40 teaching fellows (TFs).
+TFs are typically Chinese natives also in undergraduate programs with strong English and leadership skills.

 History

 HSYLC's parent organization, HAUSCR, was founded in the fall of 2005 by seven Harvard College freshmen.
 HSYLC became the organization's flagship program, and the first conference was held in the summer of 2006.
 HSYLC 2006, supported by the Goldman Sachs Foundation and American Airlines, recruited 37 Harvard students to create and teach a curriculum at a school in Shanghai.
 The program received extensive media attention across China, bringing approximately 600 high school students from among thousands of applicants to participate.
 By 2008, the Chinese high school students at HSYLC represented 120 high schools from across China.
 By HSYLC 2016, the program consisted of separate sites in three cities, Beijing, Shanghai, and Hangzhou.
 HSYLC Hangzhou 2016 was organized in partnership with the 2016 G20 Hangzhou summit.
+In 2024, HAUSCR launched HSYLC Shenzhen.

 Student seminars

 HSYLC teaches Chinese high school students.
 Structured after Harvard College's own Freshman Seminar Program, seminars at HSYLC are designed and led by Harvard undergraduates knowledgeable in a particular area of interest.

-Through an application process, 90 to 100 Seminar Leaders (SLs) are selected to lead week-long seminars in either Beijing, Shanghai, or Hangzhou, and are aided by a Teaching Assistant, a Chinese college student who undergoes an application process.
-Each high school participant can explore a total of six seminar topics.
-In the past, seminars have ranged from the academic, such as Uncovering Dark Corners of Human Psyche: Abnormal Psychology, The Game Theory of International Relations, Your Brain on Computers, and V.2.0: Present and Future Possibilities in Electronically Enhancing the Human Mind, to less conventional ones, including The Social Psychology of Love and Attraction and A History of Chocolate.
-Seminar leaders and students explore these topics using historical, economic, literary, anthropological and ethnographic lenses of discipline.
+Through an application process, 90 to 100 Seminar Leaders (SLs) are selected to lead week-long seminars in either Beijing, Shanghai, Shenzhen, or Hangzhou, and are aided by a Teaching Assistant, a Chinese college student who undergoes an application process.
+Each high school participant can explore a total of three seminar topics.
+Seminars range from traditional academic topics, like Uncovering Dark Corners of Human Psyche: Abnormal Psychology, The Game Theory of International Relations, Your Brain on Computers, and V.2.0: Present and Future Possibilities in Electronically Enhancing the Human Mind, to less conventional ones, including The Social Psychology of Love, Sleep Science, and Attraction and A History of Chocolate.
+Seminar leaders and students explore topics using historical, economic, literary, anthropological and ethnographic lenses of discipline.
 The seminars introduce students to a new style of learning that incorporates active and collaborative research, critical analysis of sources and ideas, and Socratic discussions among peers.